LARRYKIPKURUI/LARRYKIPKURUI/README.md

 # 💫 About Me:

+🚀 Full-Stack Developer | AWS Cloud Enthusiast

-As a full-stack developer with a strong foundation in web development, I’m currently transitioning my skillset to focus on modern technologies—Flask and Django for backend development, and React for the frontend, with Bootstrap for responsive styling.
-I’m passionate about building robust, scalable systems and am especially drawn to backend development.
-With my full-stack experience and a drive to continuously learn and grow, I’m confident in my ability to contribute meaningfully to innovative and impactful projects.
+As a full-stack developer with a strong foundation in web development, I’m currently transitioning my skillset to modern technologies—⚙️ Flask and Django for backend development, ⚛️ React for the frontend, and 🎨 Bootstrap for responsive styling.
+I’m passionate about building robust, scalable systems and especially enjoy working on the backend.

+☁️ I’m also an AWS Certified Cloud Practitioner, actively working toward becoming a Cloud Support Engineer.
+My goal is to bridge the gap between software development and cloud infrastructure to deliver efficient, secure, and scalable solutions.

+💡 With hands-on experience across the stack and a strong drive to keep learning, I’m excited to contribute to innovative and impactful projects.

 ## 🌐 Socials: